swoillez/SysdigAddOns/dockerPsResponseTime/README.md

 The script works for both OpenSource docker engines / swarm clusters, and with Docker Enteprise that needs authentication.

-The following screenshot shows how the metric appear in the Sysdig console:
+The following screenshot shows how the metric appears in the Sysdig console:

 ![Metric](images/dockerPSmetric.png)